ElektraInitiative/libelektra/doc/help/kdb-mount.md

   Add a plugin configuration for all plugins.
 - `-W`, `--with-recommends`:
   Also add recommended plugins and warn if they are not available.
+- `-f`, `--force`:
+  Unmount before mounting: Does not fail on already existing mountpoints.